 Clinical information about disease characteristics and treatment, supplementary investigations as well as information collected by questionnaires are collected and included in ongoing studies.

-We have a special focus on clinical and epidemiological studies of immigrants in Norway.
+We have a special focus on clinical and epidemiological studies of non-ethnic Norwegians.

 In longitudinal and cross-sectional studies we study magnetic resonance image (MRI) changes, especially related to detailed clinical features, including cognition and eye function.